Recipe: Preserved Chili Limes

 Add fermentation weight and gently press down so the limes release their juices. pour in water, limes should be fully submerged.

-Top with lid and airlock.
+Top with lid and airlock (Need help?
+Check out our How to Assemble Airlock Video).
 Let ferment at room temperature for 1-2 months.

 When your limes are ready to eat, give a quick rinse to get off the excess salt, cut the peel into slivers and add into any dish you want.